Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 -   New command to get application analytics 'rbw application analytics'
 -   Bug fix in rbw dashboard command
+-   Updated NodeSDK and bug fix on exit

 ### Rainbow CLI 1.71 (April 2020)